SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-nonseasonal.md

 	{: .text-center.small}
 	**Estimation results for the RegARIMA model**

-5. For X-13ARIMA-SEATS the most meaningful tool to assess the presence of seasonal movement in the time series is a combined seasonality test.
+5. For X-13ARIMA-SEATS the most relevant tool to assess the presence of seasonal movement in the time series is a combined seasonality test.
 For the series presented in this case study the result of the combined seasonality test confirms that the movements observed in